 - Without a job to do, they may take to herding children or other pets.

-- Need mental stimulation and engaging activities such as advanced training or brain games to prevent boredom and destructive behavior.
+- Need mental stimulation and engaging activities such as advanced training or brain games to prevent boredom and destructive behavior, especially of dog beds if not chew-proof.

 - May be protective of family and property and wary of animals or people they do not know.